 Now that you’ve seen some models, it’s time to map your marketing technology.

 Mapping out the different technology and people can be overwhelming.
-Take that next step by listing the tools you use.
-The checklist below helps you think about the most popular categories of tools.
+The checklist below will help you think about the most popular categories of tools and which systems you should include on your list.
 As you make your list, you can include other information, like the data available for assets and the owner of the tool.